The Alpilles, St Rémy & Les Baux de Provence

 Half-day

-Set in the Alpilles, our guided hike highlights places of historical interest as well as natural beauty.
-The Alpilles is a range of low mountains that rise between Avignon and Arles.
-You appreciate there a gentle nature walk all around the rock spur on which the fortress of Les Baux de Provence is hung.
-This spectacular site is one of France’s most famous hilltop village.
+You appreciate there a gentle nature walk all around the rugged spur atop which sits the fortress of Les Baux de Provence.
+The spectacular site has made the village one of France’s most famous one.
 The numerous small roof tiles of its stone houses are towered by the remnants of its medieval castle.
-This citadel was the symbol of lords who where among the most powerful of their times.
-During this circular stroll, you easily reach two different viewpoints, enjoying breathless panoramas: one from the north of the site, another one from the east.
+This citadel was for a long time the symbol of the power of their lords.

 Walking time : 2 hours